 Transforming Ordinary Lenses into Super-Macro Lenses 🙂

 To begin, shooting “1:1 macro photography” means the image reproduction ratio produced, relative to the sensor, is 1x lifesize magnification at the lens’ closest focus distance.
 In other words, if you have a 9mm subject, and are shooting 1:1 (or 1x lifesize), then all 9mm of that subject will take up exactly 9mm of your sensor.
 Compositionally, if you are utilizing a full-frame (36mm) camera, then the 9mm subject will take-up 25% of the frame.
 However, if you’re shooting a Micro Four Thirds camera (with a 17.3mm sensor), then that same 9mm subject shot at 1:1 will take up more than 50% the frame, compositionally.
-Your sensor-size is therefore an important consideration as to what “1:1” actually means to your photography, because while (technically) 1:1 always means “1:1 reproduction ratio,” compositionally it can mean very different things when shooting across different platforms.
+Your sensor-size is therefore an important consideration as to what “1:1” actually means to your photography, because while (technically) 1:1 always means “1:1 reproduction ratio,” compositionally a 1:1 lens can mean very different things when shooting across different platforms.
+(More on this below.)

 Rubbing your chin on this fact, the reader will note that almost all commercial macro lenses are advertised as 1:1 macro lenses.
 However, some macro lenses only offer a 1:2 reproduction ratio … this means a 9mm subject will be reproduced as 4.5mm across a sensor.
 This is called “half life-size” magnification, but it is still a greater reproduction ratio than standard lenses offer.
 (I.e., standard lenses typically only offer 1:6 to 1:10 maximum reproduction ratios at their closest focusing distance.)
 In other words, a 90mm subect will be reduced to 9mm on your sensor (at 1:10) or to 15mm (at 1:6).
 Thus most lenses shrink the subject to fit the sensor even at their closest-focusing distances.